eljaladz/NodeEl/VPS-First-time-Setup/README.md

 ```
 If the restart confirmation prompt appears, check all the columns by pressing the space key and then press enter \
 `` Jika prompt konfirmasi restart muncul, ceklis semua kolom dengan menekan tombol spapsi dan lalu tekan tombol enter `` \
-Your VPS will reboot.
-Re-access your VPS and continue with the next task. \
+Your VPS will be restarted.
+Wait a few minutes and then reconnect to your VPS to continue with the next task. \
-`` VPS akan reboot.
-Akses kembali vps mu untuk melanjutkan ke tugas selanjutnya ``
+`` VPS Anda akan direstart Tunggu beberapa menit lalu sambungkan kembali ke VPS untuk melanjutkan tugas berikutnya. \ ``

 ---